Tame fundamental groups of pure pairs and Abhyankar's lemma: Digression on local tame fundamental groups

 Given the equivalence between (a) and (e) in \autoref{lem.Lemma228GM71}, it is of fundamental importance to understand the tamely ramified covers over a strictly local DVR with respect to its uniformizer.
 In this regard, the following result together with \autoref{lem.Lemma228GM71} imply that tamely ramified covers are Kummer over the \'etale-germs at the generic points of the divisor $D$.

-\begin{theorem}[\cite{SerreLocalFields}] Let $K$ be a field with a \emph{strictly local} DVR $(A,(u),\kay)$, then any field extension $L/K$ that is tamely ramified with respect to $A$ is Kummer, \ie $L=K\big(u^{1/n}\big)$ for some $n$ prime to the characteristic of $\kay$, and in particular cyclic.
-In other words, any Galois tamely ramified cover over $X = \Spec A$ with respect to $\Div u$ is Kummer. \end{theorem} \begin{proof} See \cite[Ch.
-IV, \S 2, Proposition 8]{SerreLocalFields} for the characteristic zero case.
+\begin{theorem}[\cite{SerreLocalFields}] Let $K$ be a field with a \emph{strictly local} DVR $(A,(u),\kay)$ with $\Char \kay = p \geq 0$.
+Then, every Galois field extension $L/K$ that is tamely ramified with respect to $A$ is Kummer, \ie $L=K\big(u^{1/n}\big)$ for some $n$ prime to $p$, and in particular cyclic.
+In other words, every Galois tamely ramified cover over $X = \Spec A$ with respect to $\Div u$ is Kummer. \end{theorem} \begin{proof} See \cite[Ch.
+IV, \S 2, Proposition 8]{SerreLocalFields} for the case $p=0$.
 For characteristic $p>0$, note that, by tameness and $\kay$ being separably closed, we have $p \nmid [L:K]$.
 One simply replaces the use of \cite[Corollary 2]{SerreLocalFields} with Corollary IV, \S 2, 3 in ibid. \end{proof}

 \begin{remark} The intuition behind \autoref{theo.serretameiskummer} is the following; see \cite[I, Example 5.2 (e)]{MilneEtaleCohomology}.
-We think of $\Spec K \cong \Spec A \smallsetminus \{(0)\} $ as an algebraic analog of the punctured disc in the plane, then this result says that $\pi_1^{\textnormal{\'et}}(\Spec K)$ is isomorphic to $\hat{\Z}$---the profinite completion of $\Z$---at least if the residual characteristic is $0$ else what we can say is $\pi_1^{\textnormal{t}}(\Spec K) \cong \hat{\Z}^{(p)}$. \end{remark}
+We think of $\Spec K \cong \Spec A \smallsetminus \{(u)\} $ as an algebraic analog of the punctured disc in the plane, then this result says that $\pi_1^{\textnormal{\'et}}(\Spec K)$ is isomorphic to $\hat{\Z}$---the profinite completion of $\Z$---at least if the residual characteristic is $0$ else what we can say is $\pi_1^{\textnormal{t}}(\Spec K) \cong \hat{\Z}^{(p)}$. \end{remark}

 As mentioned before, \autoref{theo.serretameiskummer} tells us that tamely ramified covers over a reduced effective divisor are of a very special type \'etale-locally around the generic points of the divisor.
 In case the divisor $D$ in \autoref{def.TameCover} has \emph{normal crossings} \cite[\S1.8]{GrothendieckMurreTameFundamentalGroup}, \emph{Abhyankar's lemma} establishes that the same hold at all \emph{special} points in the support of the divisor; see \cite[\S 2.3]{GrothendieckMurreTameFundamentalGroup}, \cite[Expos\'e XIII, \S5]{GrothendieckSGA}.
 More precisely: